 Tate Modern's entrance is via the Turbine Hall on Holland Street.
 There are automatic sliding doors and a ramp down to the entrance.

-The Exhibition is on Level 2 of the Blavatnik Building.
+The exhibition is on Level 3 of the Natalie Bell building.
 There are lifts to every floor of the Blavatnik and Nathalie Bell buildings.
 Alternatively you can take the stairs.

 - Fully accessible toilets are located on every floor on the concourses.